aiman-al-masoud/deixiscript/docs/presentation/index.md

 # Naturalistic Programming: what is it, why is it relevant

-Naturalistic programming is broadly understood as the attempt to write computer code in a some subset of natural language.
+Broadly understood as attempt to write computer code in subset of natural language.

-Natural language (despite the apperences) is an intricate system, and up until recently, it had never seen wide usage in programming.
+Natural language (despite apperences) is intricate system.
+Up until recently never seen wide usage in programming.

-Natural language can be vague and ambiguous, this is why attempts to use it for programming have been widely disregarded, even by prominent critics such as Edsger Dijsktra [SHOW QUOTE].
+Natural language can be ambiguous and verbose.
+Attempts to use it for programming have been widely disregarded.
+Prominent critics such as Edsger Dijsktra [SHOW QUOTE].

-There are reasons to think that the status quo is about to change drastically.
-The introduction of Large Language Models (or LLMs), and of Prompt Engineering and AI-Assisted coding, is rapidly changing the way programmers write code.
+Reasons to think that status quo is about to change drastically.

+Introduction of Large Language Models (LLMs), and Prompt Engineering and AI-Assisted coding.
+Rapidly changing the way programmers write code.

-Matt Welsh, a computer scientist, thinks that in the arc of 10 to 30 years the whole field of computer science won't be remotely recognizable.
+Matt Welsh, a computer scientist, predicts that in the arc of 10 to 30 years the whole field of computer science won't be remotely recognizable.

 Traditional programming languages may become (virtually) extinct.

-This will bring benefits: as more people will be able to do more things with computers, but there will be the negative aspects.
+Benefits: more people will be able to do more things with computers.

+Problems: legal, economic change.

-From a purely scientific viewpoint, it is hard to be content with developing larger and larger deep learning black boxes.
+From purely scientific viewpoint: it's hard to be content with developing larger and larger deep learning black boxes.

-Eminent linguists and thinkers such as Noam Chomsky have expressed doubts regarding the LLMs' capacity to model language acquisition in humans: they can learn artificial languages just as easily.
+Eminent linguists and thinkers (Noam Chomsky) have expressed doubts regarding LLMs' capacity to model language acquisition in humans.

+LLMs learn artificial languages just as easily.

-From our point of view we think that it is paramount to understand how natural language is better (and how it is worse) than programming languages at describing computer programs.
+From our point of view: paramount to understand how natural language is better (and how worse) than programming languages at describing computer programs.

 # Programming Languages History

-Just like natural languages, programming languages change and evolve during time.
-You can see here a timeline of only some of the most important ones here.
+Just like natural languages, programming languages change and evolve [SHOW TIMELINE OF IMPORTANT PROGRAMMING LANGUAGES].

-Programming languages tend to follow a programming paradigm (and some are multiparadigm).
+A Programming language tends to follow a programming paradigm (and some are multiparadigm).

-The four most popular ones of all times are: procedural, functional, object oriented and logic.
+The four most popular paradigms of all times: procedural, functional, object oriented and logic.

-These paradigms in turn can be classified as declarative or imperative.
+Paradigms in turn can be classified as declarative or imperative.

-As we all know, declarative programming is about telling the computer what has to be done.
-Imperative programming puts more focus on the how.
+Imperative programming is about telling computer how to do something.
+Declarative more about the what, leaving details out.

 # The need for naturalistic programming

-Programming languages are precise, but there is a tradeoff between the precision and the expressiveness of a language.
+Programming languages are precise.

+But there is tradeoff between the precision and the expressiveness of a language.
-As is shown in this graph from a survey on Controlled Natural Languages (a kind of naturalistic language).

-There is also the issue of semantic gap: there is a wider gap between the concepts easily represented in programming languages and the natural human way of describing things.
+[DESCRIBE GRAPH OF CONTROLLED NATURAL LANGUAGE SURVEY].

+Also issue of semantic gap.

+[DEFINE SEMANTIC GAP].

+Semantic gap often causes unclear/obfuscated exposition of ideas in code.

+Some researchers call this: "the scattering of ideas".

-This sometimes leads to the scattering of ideas in code: it may take disproportionate effort to understand even simple logic expressed in a programming language, versus the same concept expressed in natural language.
+Disproportionate effort to understand simple logic expressed in a programming, versus a natural language.

-Past experiences with new paradigms (such as Aspect Oriented Programming) have shown that it is possible to incorporate new ideas from natural languages into the artificial ones.
+Improvement is possible.

+Aspect Oriented Programming increases modularity of code by separation of cross-cutting concerns.
+Similar to referential capabilities of "chapters" in a book.

 # Existing Work (maybe timeline)

-    - Pegasus
-    - CAL
-    - SN
-    - Inform 7
-    - Literate Programming?
-    - Metafor?
+There has been substantial work in field of naturalistic programming.
+We mention a few.

+Pegasus: 2006, general purpose system, allows context dependent implicit references, syntactic/semantic compression, uses language independent notation under the hood.

+CAL: 2006, English compiler, implemented in CAL itself, more procedural style.

+Inform 7: 2005/2006, for interactive fiction, wider usage, has past tense, is also  slightly context dependent, rule-based with circumstances, recently open sourced (2022).

+SN: 2019, more formal-looking than the others, naturalistic iterators through introspection.

+Metafor: not full system, generates scaffolding code, uses common sense knowledge from big Open Mind corpus.

+Literate programming: from the 80's, not single language, approach, by Donald Knuth, code for humans not for machine, markup+programming language.

 # Naturalistic Ideas

-    - high-level/low-level integration
-    - reads almost as English
-    - implicit references
-    - implied knowledge
-    - revisable rules
-    - error reporting in natural style
-    - declarative (with compromises)
-    - universal quantification ?
+Some general ideas from the surveyed languages.

+Implicit reference: using noun phrases rather than variable names.

+Implied Knowledge: context dependent resolution of noun phrases [DISCUSS TABLE/BALL EXAMPLE].

+Revisable rules: (and defaults) revise assumptions made about general class when talking about specific class.
+More drastic than OOP (which has Liskov limitation).

+Liskov: any property that holds for a superclass should still hold for a subclass.

+Error handling: (as Inform 7 Graham Nielsen says) should happen in natural terms, should give suggestions.
+We may say: "speak the user's language" (Jakob Nielsen's 10 usability heuristics).

+High-leve/Low-level integration: allows to relate high-level knowledge to low-level details.
+As creators of CAL say: like a maths textbook.
+Formal code interspersed in natural language.
+Also like Literate Programming.

 # Common Sense in relation to naturalistic programming

-    - what is common sense
+There is relation between common sense in AI and naturalistic programming.

-    - points in common with NP
-        - disambiguation & implied knowledge
-        - revisable rules
-        - automated planning & declarative programming
+[DEFINE COMMON SENSE IN AI]

+Early usage of term by John McCarthy in paper.

+Common Sense is hard compared to narrow problem solving (such as chess).

+[LIST OUT SIMILARITIES WITH NATURALISTIC PROGRAMMING]

+AI approaches can be seen as a kind of declarative programming.

+Automated planning: Intelligence is seen as ability to achieve goals, so planning is needed.

 # Criticism of natural language programming

-    - a lack of precision
-    - verbosity
-    - are legal documents really natural language?
-    - what is natural anyway in SW?
+[LIST OUT CRITICISMS]

 # Deixiscript

-    - origin of name
-    - goals and non goals
-    - evolution
+[SEE SLIDES]

 # Implementation Details

-    - language
-    - libraries & licenses
-    - parser
-    - functional style
-    - interpreter pattern
+[SEE SLIDES]

 # interpreter pattern

+[SHOW UML DIAGRAM]

+Terminal (leaf) vs Compound expressions.

+Same interface.

+Solve (or "eval") method that takes context.

+Terminal evaluates to itself.

+Compound evaluates children, then applies further logic.

+Result returned.
+Context is modified if needed.

+In our case, new context object is returned (functional approach).

 # Simple Sentences

-    - the simple sentence
-    - ASK/TELL
-    - must be defined
+[SEE SLIDES]

 # noun phrases
     -
 # Syntactic matching